edwardmpearce/tutorial-partitions/content/en/intro/notation/_index.md

 #### Minimal zero-one sequences

 We begin by explaining the `zero_one_sequence()` [method](https://doc.sagemath.org/html/en/reference/combinat/sage/combinat/partition.html#sage.combinat.partition.Partition.zero_one_sequence) for partitions in SageMath.
-We draw the Young diagram of a partition in [English notation](../visualization/conventions/) and label edges on its outer rim/boundary path according to the rule North=0 and East=1, and then read this 0-1 sequence from $(0, -\infty)$ to $(\infty, 0)$ so that part size increases as we read along the boundary path.
+We draw the Young diagram of a partition in [English notation](../visualization/conventions/) and label edges on its outer rim/boundary path according to the rule North=0 and East=1, and then read this 0-1 sequence from $(0, -\infty)$ to $(+\infty, 0)$ so that part size increases as we read along the boundary path.

 Though such a sequence starts with infinitely many 0s and end with infinitely many 1s, the `zero_one_sequence()` method omits these to return a finite output, describing only the edges on the boundary of the Young diagram which do not lie on the axes.
 This may be called the _minimal_ 0-1 sequence of a partition.